-5-12(H)(2)(a) Within any HPO zone or State or nationally registered historic district.

-5-12(H): Electronic Signs

-5-12(H)(2)(b) In residential development in any Residential zone district.
-For other types of development in any Residential zone district, electronic signs are limited to 25 percent of the total sign area.

-- 5-12(H)(2)(c) Within 660 feet of the outer edge of the public right-of-way of the following streets: - 1.
+- 5-12(H)(2)(a) Within any HPO zone or State or nationally registered historic district. - 5-12(H)(2)(b) In residential development in any Residential zone district.
+For other types of development in any Residential zone district, electronic signs are limited to 25 percent of the total sign area. - 5-12(H)(2)(c) Within 660 feet of the outer edge of the public right-of-way of the following streets: - 1.
 Alameda Boulevard. - 2.
 Griegos Road. - 3.
 Rio Grande Boulevard. - 4.
 Tramway Boulevard. - 5.
 Unser Boulevard. - 5-12(H)(2)(d) Within 660 feet of the outer edge of the public right-of-way of Coors Boulevard along the following 2 segments: - 1.
 Between Calabacillas Arroyo and Saint Joseph Drive. - 2.
 Between Central Avenue and the southern City limit. - 5-12(H)(2)(e) Within 1,320 feet (1⁄4 mile) in any direction of Major Public Open Space. - 5-12(H)(2)(f) In the following small areas as noted: - 1.
 Downtown Neighborhood Area CPO-3 Electronic signs are prohibited in the R-ML, MX-T, MX-L, and MX-M zone districts in the Downtown Neighborhood Area -CPO-3. - 2.
-East Gateway Area Electronic signs are prohibited in Mixed-use zone districts in the following mapped area.
+East Gateway Small Area Electronic signs are prohibited in Mixed-use zone districts in the following mapped small area.

-North 4th Corridor - CPO-9 Electronic wall signs are prohibited in the following mapped area.
+3. North 4th Corridor - CPO-9 Electronic wall signs are prohibited in the following mapped area.

-4. Sawmill/Wells Park - CPO-12

-Electronic signs are prohibited on any lot abutting Mountain

-Road in the Sawmill/Wells Park - CPO-12.
+- Sawmill/Wells Park CPO-12 Electronic signs are prohibited on any lot abutting Mountain Road in the Sawmill/Wells Park CPO-12. - Volcano Mesa CPO-13 Electronic signs are prohibited in Volcano Mesa CPO-13, except within the Volcano Heights Urban Center as mapped in the ABC Comp Plan, as amended, where they are allowed.

-5-12(H)(3) Type and Maximum Number of Electronic Signs

-5-12(H)(3)(a) On-premises Signs
+5-12(H)(3) Type and Maximum Number of Electronic Signs 5-12(H)(3)(a) On-premises Signs